home-assistant/developers.home-assistant/docs/integration_quality_scale_index.md

 This is a solid integration that is able to survive poor conditions and can be configured via the user interface.

 - Configurable via config entries.
-  - Don't allow configuring already configired device/service (example: no 2 entries for same hub)
+  - Don't allow configuring already configured device/service (example: no 2 entries for same hub)
   - Tests for the config flow
   - Discoverable (if available)
 - Entities have device info (if available) ([docs](device_registry_index.md#defining-devices))